How to Effectively Layer for Any Kind of Fall Trip

 Scarves: A good travel scarf is the best accessory.
 We recommend a blanket scarf like the Dreamsoft Travel Scarf, which can double as a blanket in chilly airplane cabins.

-Gloves: While gloves aren’t always necessary for autumn, it’s good to have a pair on hand for frosty evenings or an unexpected dip in temperature.
+Gloves: While gloves aren't always necessary for autumn, it's a good idea to have a pair on hand for frosty evenings or an unexpected drop in temperature.
 The Rho Glove from Arc’Teryx are excellent for transitioning from fall into winter.
-Wear them alone in autumn and layered underneath thicker gloves when the cold weather sets in.
+Wear them alone in autumn or layer them underneath thicker gloves when the cold weather sets in.

 Socks: Warm socks are a must-have for autumn travel.
 Classic wool socks will do the trick on dry days.
 If there's rain in your vacation forecast, invest in a hearty pair of waterproof socks to layer with your waterproof shoes for double the protection.